Navigation » List of Schools » California State University, Northridge » Sociology » Soc 324 – Sociology of Sex and Gender 2 » Summer 2020 » Quiz 2

 Question #20

-A Gender can understood by looking at our closest primate ancestors.
+A Gender can be understood by looking at certain chromosomes.

 B Gender can be understood by looking at the different brain structures of men and women.